-Summer Street Styles that Won't Break the Bank 2017 » Fashion Allure
+Summer Street Styles that Won't Break the Bank 2018 / 2019 » Fashion Allure

 Accessorize Smart

 Summer accessories like chunky bracelets, statement necklaces, rings, and even your hairstyle can all turn a simple tank and jeans look from drab to fab.
-Sites like cutegirlhairstyles.com have plenty of easy and stylish hairstyles for women and tutorials you can follow.
+Fashion blogs have plenty of easy and stylish hairstyles for women and tutorials you can follow.
 Not only do braids and updos look super cute and put together, but they also help you stay cool and prevent your hair from turning into a frizzy mess!

 READ MORE: Chic Accessories Spotted at the Fashion Week